Oneview Healthcare plc: Children's Health Ireland and Oneview Healthcare partner to deliver Digital Patient Engagement And Education System

 The initiative will cover over 600 various hospital locations including 363 inpatient and day care units and further 197 outpatient location throughout this new state-of-art campus in Dublin.

-Commissioning and implementation will commence in Q3 2023, with the facility becoming operational for patient use in early 2025.
+Implementation of the Digital Patient Engagement and Education System will commence in Q3 2023.
 As well as playing a central role in the provision of acute pediatric healthcare services, the new children's hospital will be the primary centre for pediatric education, training, and research in Ireland.
 It will be a child-centered, world-class facility that will support innovation and excellence in pediatric healthcare, and create an environment that is supportive of children, young people, their families, and the hospital's staff.

 James Fitter, CEO of Oneview commented: "The contract with CHI marks the first European Cloud customer for Oneview and reflects the global appeal of the Oneview Care Experience Platform.
 We are honoured to have been selected for this prestigious facility and look forward to providing the technology that will provide education and a platform to deliver innovation and entertainment to patients whilst driving work-flow efficiency for care-teams."